bikramd62-lgtm/comparative-urban-resistome/README.md

 - Metadata parsing and matched-city selection
 Sewage and transit metadata were parsed to identify the final matched city panel used for cross-environment comparison.

-Read quality control and trimming
+- Read quality control and trimming
 Raw sequencing reads were quality-checked and trimmed using standard read preprocessing workflows.

-Human-read depletion
+- Human-read depletion
 Reads were screened against a human reference genome to reduce host-associated sequence content before downstream ARG profiling.

-City-wise read pooling
+- City-wise read pooling
-Reads were pooled at the city level within each environment to create one sewage and one transit profile per matched city.
+Reads were pooled at the city level within each environment to create a single sewage and a single transit profile per matched city.

-Subsampling
+- Subsampling
 City-level read pools were standardized to a fixed sequencing depth to reduce technical imbalance between samples.

-ARG mapping and profiling
+- ARG mapping and profiling
 Reads were mapped against MEGARes v3.00, and ARG profiles were processed using an 80% gene-fraction criterion.

-Presence/absence matrix construction
+- Presence/absence matrix construction
 ARG count tables were converted into binary presence/absence matrices.
 A 10% prevalence filter was applied to retain recurrent features across city-environment profiles.

-RQ1 shared resistome analysis
+- RQ1 shared resistome analysis
 Jaccard-based overlap, ordination, PERMANOVA, within-vs-between city similarity, and shared feature analyses were performed.

-RQ2 environment-specificity analysis
+- RQ2 environment-specificity analysis
 Strict environment-exclusive features and prevalence-based sewage/transit-associated features were identified and visualized.

-RQ3 urban covariate analysis
+- RQ3 urban covariate analysis
 City-level climatic, demographic, geographic, socioeconomic, and sanitation-related variables were compared against sewage–transit ARG overlap metrics.

-Sensitivity and robustness analysis
+- Sensitivity and robustness analysis
 Additional analyses tested the influence of sequencing depth, ARG count imbalance, richness effects, sample number, and turnover/nestedness structure.

 ## Repository structure